aws-amplify/docs/docs/lib/datastore/fragments/native_common/relational.md

 ### Many-to-many

 The above example shows how to use a *one-to-many* schema and save connected models.
-For *many-to-many* relations, such as the one shows in the [GraphQL Transformer examples](~/cli/graphql-transformer/connection.md).
+You can also define *many-to-many* relationships, such as the relationship shown in the [@connection examples](~/cli/graphql-transformer/connection.md#many-to-many-connections).

-In this case, you save instances of models from each side of the relationship and then join them together by connecting type on a field defined with `@connection`.
+For many-to-many relationships, you save instances of models from each side of the relationship and then join them together by connecting type on a field defined with `@connection`.
 Consider the following schema:

 ```graphql
 enum PostStatus {